freesemt/learnsaxs/README.md

 <img src="images/detector.png">

-The notebooks are designed to use a minimum number of libraries, i.e.
+The notebooks are designed to use a minimum number of libraries, i.e.,

   * numpy
   * matplotlib